Edward Grant

 Edward Grant (April 6, 1926 – June 21, 2020) was an American historian of medieval science.
-He was named a distinguished professor in 1983.
-Other honors include the 1992 George Sarton Medal, for "a lifetime scholarly achievement" as a historian of science.
+He was a student of Pearl Kibre and Marshall Clagett, and a longtime collaborator with Clagett.
+He taught at Indiana University for over thirty years beginning in 1959 and co-founded its department of history and philosophy of science and medicine with Norwood Russell Hanson.
+His honors include the 1992 George Sarton Medal, for "a lifetime scholarly achievement" as a historian of science.

-Biography
+Early life and education

-Edward Grant was born in 1926.
-He initially attended trade school and joined the U.S. Navy, serving as a radarman on the USS San Jacinto in the Pacific Ocean theater of World War II.
-After this military service, he attended City College in New York where he graduated in 1951.
-He continued to the University of Wisconsin where he received a master's degree and a PhD in the history of science and medieval history in 1957.
+Edward Grant was born on April 6, 1926, in Canton, Ohio, to a Hungarian family.
+The family moved to New York City when he was six months old, and he grew up in the Bronx.
+He attended trade school and joined the U.S. Navy 1943–1946, serving as a radarman on the USS San Jacinto in the Pacific Ocean theater of World War II.

+After this military service, Grant attended City College in New York, where he graduated in 1951 after studying with medieval historian Pearl Kibre.
+On Kibre's suggestion, he continued to the University of Wisconsin to work with Marshall Clagett where he received a master's degree and a PhD in the history of science and medieval history in 1957.
+His thesis was The Mathematical Theory of Proportionality of Nicole Oresme (ca. 1320–1382).
 During this time, Grant spent a year at the University of Utrecht as a Fulbright Scholar from 1955 to 1956.